aneoconsulting/HIPE/README.md

 As mentioned before, HIPE uses multiple libraries.
 To make things easier, we decided to regroup them in a package.
 The main goal of this package is portability: extract it where you want.
 There is no setup to be done and there will be no conflict with your own libraries.

-**Note:** The package can be extracted anywhere but it _must_ keep its hierarchy as HIPE's configuration files will look for precise locations.
+**Note:** The package can be extracted anywhere but it _must_ keep its hierarchy as HIPE's configuration files will look for precise locations: Don't move or rename anything in the win64 folder.

 ## [[..][1]] Project Building
 * [Windows][131]